 Earth's biodiversity is evidence of how multiple independent agents can gradually discover properties of their environment and use specialized technology in their bodies to take advantage of what the environment offers.
-Even more astounding, is the generalization capability of a storage mechanism like DNA, which encodes a vast array of data.
-The Earth potentially contains one trillion different types of species, each specializing in incredible feats of technology, as listed in table I. Science is yet to ascertain how birds and fishes discovered they could utilize the Earth's magnetic field to determine direction, how ants and other species realize that the weather is going to turn rough, how plants and bacteria designed seeds and spores which allow them to survive for centuries, how clams realized that calcium could be utilized to create a shell, what kind of a decision process allowed whales to evolve such a huge body full of cells that coordinate so well, how insects learnt to make sense of visual inputs from multi-faceted ommatidia, how the Warnowiid dinoflagellate acquired what appears to be an eye with a lens, how snails created the necessary chemicals in the slime that helps them move, how the Tardigrade used the Dsup protein in its DNA to protect the DNA from radiation (Dsup when applied on human cells also suppresses X-ray damage by 40% [111]).
+Even more astounding, is the generalization capability of a storage mechanism like deoxyribonucleic acid (DNA) and ribonucleic acid (RNA), which encode a vast array of data.
+The Earth potentially contains one trillion species, each specializing in incredible feats of technology, as listed in Table I. Science is yet to ascertain how birds and fishes discovered they could utilize the Earth's magnetic field to determine direction, how ants and other species realize that the weather is going to turn rough, how plants and bacteria designed seeds and spores which allow them to survive for centuries, how slugs achieved self decapitation [22], how clams realized that calcium could be utilized to create a shell, how cone snails discovered that fish could be sent into hypoglycemic shock using insulin [23], what kind of a decision process allowed whales to evolve such a huge body full of cells that coordinate so well, how creatures developed eusocial behavior, how insects learnt to make sense of visual inputs from multi-faceted ommatidium, how the green-banded broodsac learnt to manipulate behavior in hosts [24], how a snake evolved a tail that looked like a spider, to lure birds [25], how the Warnowiid dinoflagellate acquired what appears to be an eye with a lens, how the Macropinna microstoma evolved a transparent head that protects its eyes [26], how snails created chemicals that constitute the slime which helps them move (and other snails that create metal armour from iron-rich environments [27]), how the Tardigrade used the Dsup protein in its DNA to protect the DNA from radiation (Dsup when applied on human cells also suppresses X-ray damage by 40% [28]).
 The entire body of an organism adapts to fulfill the special ability it possesses, and it is interesting to note that no organism appears to possess the capability of integrating multiple such special abilities.
-For example, there is no chameleon which has the ability to spin a web, possess ommatidia, survive in space, survive lack of water, possess bioluminescence and also fly while echo-locating prey.
+For example, there is no chameleon which has the ability to spin a web, possess ommatidium, survive in space, survive lack of water, possess bioluminescence and also fly while echolocating prey.

-1) Anomalies: The variety of capabilities in table I challenge current assumptions based on which artificial neural networks (ANN) and computational intelligence (CI) algorithms are built.
-Consider: 1.
-Prions appear to mutate and adapt without nucleic acids [72].
-2. The multicellular sea sponge coordinates its body and possesses a long-term memory without a neural network [31].
-3. The Turritopsis dohrnii can reverse its biotic cycle to transform from adult stage to polyp stage.
-4. Humans are the only creature capable of using technology at
+- 1) Anomalies: The variety of capabilities listed in Table I challenge the assumptions based on which current algorithms are built.
+Consider: - Prions appear to mutate and adapt without a need for nucleic acids [42]. - The multicellular sea sponge coordinates its bodyprocesses and possesses a long-term memory without utilizing a neural network [43]. - The Turritopsis dohrnii can reverse its biotic cycle to transform from adult stage to polyp stage. - Humans are the only known creature capable of using technology at a rapid rate, to achieve a multitude of abilities without altering the human body to achieve the ability (wheels, x-rays, night vision, artificial light, flight, rocket propulsion, space-suits and now humans also aim to create intelligence).